Modular Classrooms

 Demolishing modulars that are at the end of their useful life cycle reduces expensive recurring operating expenses (i.e., heat, electricity and maintenance).

-Below is the list of school modular classroom projects, organized by expected completion date:
+Below is the list of school modular classroom projects with expected completion date or status:

 School